Balanced-chromatic number and Hadwiger-like conjectures: Introduction

 This issue has been dealt with in the literature by refining the containment relations in question in several different ways.
 The starting point is a result of Catlin \cite{C1979} who proved that if $G$ is not 3-colorable then it has a subdivision of $K_4$, the triangles of which correspond to odd cycles in $G$.
 From here, two extensions have been proposed.
 On the one hand, Gerards and Seymour, independently, introduced the odd Hadwiger Conjecture (presented in Section~\ref{sec:sign}) which, as we will see, is rooted in the idea of minors in signed graphs.
 On the other hand, further inspired by a result of Zang \cite{Z1998}, various extensions of results for subdivisions in graphs of high chromatic number have been obtained.

 While these extensions manage to deal with the above-mentioned issues, proving results towards the corresponding conjectures can be particularly complicated.
-For instance, when working towards the odd Hadwiger Conjecture, induction cannot be easily applied because the contraction operation, which must be done in combination with a switch, takes one outside of the desired class of graphs.
+For instance, when working towards the odd Hadwiger Conjecture, induction cannot be easily applied because based on the definition of minor for signed graphs given in the next section in order to apply the contraction operation one must first apply a switching which takes one outside of the desired class of (signed) graphs.
 Working within the more general framework of signed graphs can help in this regard and in this paper we aim to identify notions of coloring in signed graphs which are most suitable to deal with such problems.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:sign} we discuss signed graphs, their minors and their colorings.
 In Section \ref{sec:ourHad} we present a conjecture on balanced colorings of signed graphs that trivially generalizes Hadwiger's conjecture but is, in fact, equivalent to it.
 We also study our conjecture's relation to the odd Hadwiger's conjecture.
 Finally, in Section \ref{sec:sudsigned} we study the presence of subdivisions in signed graphs with high balanced chromatic number, qualitatively generalizing a result of Kawarabayashi \cite{K2013}.